appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 curl -u="USERNAME:PASSWORD" http://EC2-PUBLIC-[IP/DNS]
 ```

-#### **Accessing Arc Dashboard**
+#### **Accessing Appbase.io Dashboard**

-Now that all our configurations are complete, in order to access all the Arc Services, let us sign in to the [Arc dashboard](https://dash.appbase.io/login).
+Now that all our configurations are complete, in order to access all the Appbase.io Services, let us sign in to the [Appbase.io dashboard](https://dash.appbase.io/login).

--   **Step 1 -** Sign in into [Arc dashboard](https://dash.appbase.io/login) using your EC2 Public IP / Domain with Username and Password configured above.
+-   **Step 1 -** Sign in into [Appbase.io dashboard](https://dash.appbase.io/login) using your EC2 Public IP / Domain with Username and Password configured above.

 ![](https://i.imgur.com/qVSHx0F.png)

 🔥 Hurray!
-You can now start accessing all the Appbase.io services using [Arc Dashboard](https://dash.appbase.io).
+You can now start accessing all the Appbase.io services using [Appbase.io Dashboard](https://dash.appbase.io).

 ---